Schools Network Access Program (SNAP)

 RMIT's Schools Network Access Program (SNAP) is one of the ways in which we ensure a diverse and inclusive student population.

-The SNAP access scheme is designed to increase tertiary access and participation of eligible students from SNAP partner schools by giving them priority access to RMIT’s certificate IV, diploma, advanced diploma, associate degree and degree courses.
+SNAP is RMIT’s partnership with more than 200 Victorian secondary schools.
+The SNAP access scheme is designed to increase tertiary access and the participation of eligible students from SNAP partner schools by providing priority access to RMIT’s certificate IV, diploma, advanced diploma, associate degree and degree courses.

 To be eligible to receive SNAP consideration you must: